The DRE – Guys, Get Over It!

 To take it a step further, what does it mean if there’s no pain at all?
 Therefore, if you are expecting pain and you don't have any, does that mean you liked it?
 C’mon now.

 I tend to look at the DRE this way: I would rather have a finger inserted in my anus versus a scalpel any day.
 I wonder how many men would still be alive today if we were not stuck with these outdated ideas about the DRE.

 But of course, I would like to take it a step further.
 Why not combine two simple tests?

 Get both – DRE & PSA

-As I end this article, I’d like to have some “real talk” here.
+As I end this article, I would like to have some “real talk” here.
 Let's be honest, many men will be afraid of the results.
 Fear is a great motivator to remain in the dark.
-PC is something you don’t want to mess with and it’s better to diagnose early on.
-This is my opinion but, I think it's better to know now and start getting healthy.
+But PC is something you do not want to mess with, and it is better to diagnose early on.
+This is my opinion, but I think it's better to know now and start getting healthy.

 Are you interested in news and updates about prostate cancer treatments?